Nitin-Abrol/IMS/README.md

-# IMS
-Inventory Management System
+# IMS : Inventory Management System

-An Inventory Management System that would allow customers to buy from available list of products as in grocery, chocolates, cold drinks etc.
+This Inventory Management System allows customers to buy from available list of products as in grocery, chocolates, cold drinks etc.

 Purchasing Product - Helps the shopkeeper to add more quantity to already available products ('record.json') or